 30And Jesus questioned him: "What is your name?"

 And he said, "Legion."
 For many demons had entered into him.
-31And they begged him that he would not order them to depart into the Abyss.
+31And they were pleading with him that he not order them to depart into the Abyss.

-32And a considerable herd of pigs was feeding there on a hillside, and they pled with him that he allow them to enter into them, and he allowed them.
+32And a considerable herd of pigs was feeding there on a hillside, and they begged him to allow them to enter into them, and he allowed them.

 33So coming out from the man, the demons entered into the pigs, and the herd rushed down the steep bank into the lake, and drowned.

-38But the man from whom the demons had gone out begged to accompany him.
-But he sent him away, saying, 39"Return to your house, and recount all the things God has done for you."
-And he went throughout the whole town, proclaiming what things Jesus had done for him.
+38But the man from whom the demons had gone out was begging to accompany him.
+But Jesus sent him away, saying, 39"Return to your house, and recount all the things God has done for you."
+And he went, throughout the whole town, proclaiming what things Jesus had done for him.

 A Dead Damsel and a Sick Woman

-40And upon his return a crowd was welcoming him, for they were all expecting him.
-41And behold, a man had come whose name was Jairus, and he was a synagogue ruler.
+40And it came about that upon his return, a crowd was welcoming him, for they were all expecting him.
+41And behold, a man had come whose name was Jairus, and this man was a synagogue ruler.
 And falling at Jesus' feet, he begged him to come to his house, 42because he had an only daughter, about twelve years of age, and she was dying.

 And as he was on his way, the crowds were pinching him in.
-43And a woman suffering a flow of blood since twelve years, who had not been able to get healing from anyone, 44came up behind and touched the tassel of his cloak, and immediately her flow of blood stopped.
+43And a woman suffering a flow of blood since twelve years, who had spent everything she owned on doctors and not been able to get healing from anyone, 44came up behind and touched the tassel of his cloak, and immediately her flow of blood stopped.

 45And Jesus said, "Who was it touching me?"